Dagbani language: Orthography

-Dagbani is written in a Latin alphabet with the addition of the apostrophe, the letters ɛ, ɣ, ŋ, ɔ, and ʒ, and the digraphs ch, gb, kp, ŋm, sh and ny.
+Dagbani was first written in Ajami script.
+In contemporary times it is mostly written in a Latin alphabet with the addition of the apostrophe, the letters ɛ, ɣ, ŋ, ɔ, and ʒ, and the digraphs ch, gb, kp, ŋm, sh and ny.
+Many of these distinctions are not phonemic, but are retained under the influence of neighboring languages.
 The literacy rate used to be only 2–3%.
-This percentage is expected to rise as Dagbani is now a compulsory subject in primary and junior secondary school all over Dagbon.
+This percentage is expected to rise as Dagbani is now a compulsory subject in primary and junior secondary school all over Dagbaŋ.
 The orthography currently used (Orthography Committee /d(1998)) represents a number of allophonic distinctions.
 Tone is not marked.